 Carpegna is a conductor, composer, novelist, journalist and university lecturer.
 He is currently Deputy Director, Professor and Master Leader of Screen Composition at the “Vecchi-Tonelli” Conservatoire of Modena (Italy), past lecturer of Industrial Filming and Cinematography, Music Video and Audio Production at the University of Modena and Reggio Emilia.

 Commissions as composer include the anthems for the 2005 Skiing World Championships, RAI 2006 Winter Olympics and the Italian Winter Sports Federation.
 Collaboration as Conductor include Luciano Pavarotti and Raina Kabaivanska, concert at Carnegie Hall in New York and the world premiere of his cantata at the Lincoln Center in New York.
 Authored university textbooks include the Stanislavskij method, Choral Practice and the Relationship between Music and Advertising.
-He is also Musical Director of the American Society Sounds of Hope in Minnesota and vice-director and responsible of the laboratory of psycho-musical research for IRPAIAC.
+Past Musical Director of the American Society Sounds of Hope in Minnesota, consultant of the National Research Council (CNR) and vice-director and responsible of the laboratory of psycho-musical research for IRPAIAC.

 Conductor Visiting Professor